Thematic Communities

 First Gen House

-The First Gen House community strives to enhance the college transition for first generation residents of all backgrounds and share their experiences that will strengthen their ability to function in a new environment.
+The First Gen House community strives to enhance the college transition for first generation college students* of all backgrounds and share their experiences that will strengthen their ability to function in a new environment.
 Residents choosing to live in the First Gen house must be willing to step out of their comfort zones and explore the numerous services, resources, and opportunities available to them while enhancing their first year experience through community building and personal growth.
 As part of the community, residents will strive for academic excellence by developing academic strategies and plans that promote student success that will be carried on through their ensuing years.
 Residents will also engage in activities and workshops that focus on health and wellness, leadership development, community engagement, and academic success.

 First Gen House will be located at Parkside in M building.